What is noise?

 - winds of higher velocity increase background noise levels due to turbulence or movement of trees and obscure other noise sources

 - low cloud cover is sometimes reported to ‘reflect’ sound waves thereby increasing their intensity on the ground

 - background noise from such sources as traffic, cicadas, birds, cattle, flowing water and wind can also have a cumulative effect on noise levels.

 In Waihi baseline noise monitoring began prior to the commencement of the mining operation in 1987.
 A substantial database has been produced and monitoring is on-going.
 Monitoring sites have varied as mining activities have moved so that the measurement stations fairly represent the most exposed private residences.
 Monitoring continues throughout mining operations.

 A network of monitoring sites established around the operations provides results which are submitted to the Hauraki District Council on a regular basis.
 Independent monitoring is also carried out by the District Council.

-Conditions relating to hours of work and noise are specified in the Mining Licence and the Hauraki District Council Land Use Consent.
+Conditions relating to hours of work and noise are specified in the Mining Licence and the Hauraki District Council Land Use Consents.